-Any worker in a non-paid status due to COVID-19 may file a claim for unemployment insurance benefits.
+Filing A Claim Any worker in a non-paid status due to COVID-19 may file a claim for unemployment insurance benefits.
 Unemployment claims in Nebraska are filed online at NEworks.nebraska.gov.
 The NEworks mobile app is available to download for free.
-After filing a new initial claim, applicants must certify their eligibility every week that they continue to be unemployed by logging into their NEworks account.
-These weekly certifications must be completed even while the new claim is still being processed.
-Claim and payment status can also be viewed by logging into the NEworks account.
+Employers who suspect a worker is refusing a job in order to continue collecting unemployment benefits may report these workers to ndol.uiworkrefusal@nebraska.

 Department of Motor Vehicles DMV news releases